Dimitri-Bit/Liberty-Bans-Web/README.md

     expiration: "10m"
 ```

-Simply change the database.url host:port to the host and port your database is running on and db_name to the database name.
-Also change the username & password with your valid credentials.
-There is additional configuration for hikaricp and caffeine which is explained below.
+Configure the `config.yml` file as follows:

+- Change the `database.url` to your database's host and port, and `db_name` to your database name.
+- Replace `username` and `password` with your valid credentials.

 ### HikariCP

-You can change the size of your database connection pool as well as their lifetime, the current configuration should be good enough for most people.
+You can adjust the size of your database connection pool as well as their lifetime.
+The default configuration should be good for most people;

-### Caffeine:
+### Caffeine

-Since LibertyBans doesn't always store a punished player's username we have to look it up manually using Mojang's API & the player's UUID.
-This does take some time so when we do look it up
+Since LibertyBans doesn't always store a punished player's username, we manually look it up using Mojang's API and the player's UUID.
+This process takes some time, so we cache it using Caffeine for future responses.
+You can configure the number of username entries to save and the expiration time for each entry.
-we also cahce it using caffeine.
-You can configure how many username entiries you would like to save as well as after how long each entry will expire

 ### Startup

-After running your application for the first time you will be prompted to start it with the following command in the future:
+After running your application for the first time, you will be prompted to start it with the following command in the future:
 ```
 java -jar -Dmicronaut.config.files="config.yml" -jar application.jar
 ```
 If you do not an error will occur so please make sure to remember this.

 ### Frontend

-After running the application for second time the a folder for the frontend files will appear.
-Here you can configure the look of your website or change it outright.
+After running the application for the second time, a folder for the frontend files will appear.
+Here you can customize the look of your application or make a complete redesign.
 The frontend is built using the following technologies:

 - Bootstrap
-- JQuery
+- jQuery
-- HTML, CSS & JS
+- HTML, CSS, & JS

 After this short setup you're good to go!

 ## Endpoints

-If you want to access the backend endpoints directly for whatever reason the current endpoints are:
+If you want to access the backend endpoints directly for any reason, the current endpoints are:

-### The punishments endpoint:<br>
+### The Punishments Endpoint

-**/history/$type/$page**
+Endpoint: `/history/$type/$page`

-$type can be one of the following:
+- `$type` can be one of the following: ban, kick, mute, or warn.
- - ban
- - kick
- - mute
- - warn

-And $page is just the page number you want.
-A maximum of 6 punishment items will appear per page as well as a number indicating the maximum amount of pages
+- `$page` represents the desired page number.
+A maximum of 6 punishment items will appear per page, along with the total number of available pages.
-avaliable with each query.

-A typical response can look like this:
+A typical response from the endpoint can look like this:
 ```json
 {
    "pageCount":3,